Julcatan/surfs_up/README.md

 # surfs_up

-This repository includes a climate analysis for an investment in a surf/ ice cream shop.
+This repository includes a climate analysis to support a decision about an investment in a surf/ ice cream shop.

 Software used:
 Jupyter Notebook